-For the past 23 years JBHE has collected Black student admissions data from the highest-ranked liberal arts colleges.
+For the past 24 years JBHE has collected Black student admissions data from the highest-ranked liberal arts colleges.
 Over this long period, there have been 10 years when Amherst College in Massachusetts reported the highest percentage of Black first-year students.
-In fact, Amherst led the rankings for the eight of the past nine years.
 On six occasions, Wesleyan University in Middletown, Connecticut, had enrolled the highest percentage of Black first-year students.
-Williams College has also been a consistent performer in attracting a large group of Black first-year students and usually appears at or near the top of the rankings.

-This year, Amherst College is a very close second in our survey.
-This breaks Amherst’s string of first places finishes in the last three JBHE surveys.
-There are 74 Black first-year students at Amherst this year, making up 15.7 percent of the entering class.
-Last year, there were 87 Black first-year students at Amherst.
+Last year, Amherst College finished a very close second in our survey.
+This broke Amherst’s string of first places finishes in the three previous JBHE surveys.
+But now Amherst is back on top.
+There are 78 Black first-year students at Amherst.
+They make up 16.6 percent of the entering class.
+Two years ago, there were 87 Black first-year students at Amherst.
 They made up a whopping 18.2 percent of the first-year class.
-This was largest percentage of Black first-year students at any of the high-ranking liberal arts colleges in the 23 years that JBHE has conducted this survey.
+This was largest percentage of Black first-year students at any of the high-ranking liberal arts colleges in the 24 years that JBHE has conducted this survey.

-Swarthmore College in Pennsylvania ranks third in our survey.
-There are 54 Black first-year students at the college this year, making up 13 percent of the entering class.
-A year ago, Swarthmore ranked 14th in our survey of leading liberal arts colleges in the percentage of Black students in the entering class.
-Last year, Blacks were 8.1 percent of the first-year class.
+Swarthmore College in Pennsylvania ranks third in our survey this year.
+This is the same position it held last year.
+There are 50 Black first-year students at the college this year, making up 12.7 percent of the entering class.
+Two years ago, Swarthmore ranked 14th in our survey of leading liberal arts colleges in the percentage of Black students in the entering class.
+That year, Blacks were 8.1 percent of the first-year class.

-Wesleyan University, which as stated, has led our rankings on six occasions including three years ago, ranks ninth in this year’s survey.
-Blacks are 9.1 percent of the first-year class at Wesleyan.
-Four years ago when Wesleyan led the rankings, Blacks were 11.3 percent of the entering class.
+Wesleyan University, which as stated, has led our rankings on six occasions including five years ago, ranks seventh in this year’s survey.
+Blacks are 10.6 percent of the first-year class at Wesleyan.
+Five years ago when Wesleyan led the rankings, Blacks were 11.3 percent of the entering class.

 Here is one very encouraging statistic: In 2009, only three of the nation’s high-ranking liberal arts colleges had entering classes that were at least 10 percent Black.
-This year there are six.
-Another three major liberal arts colleges this year have entering classes that are at least 9 percent Black.
+This year there are eight.
+Another five major liberal arts colleges this year have entering classes that are at least 9 percent Black.